-C. The parties agree that on all holidays, unit members whose regularly assigned work week consists of four (4) ten-hour (10) shifts, shall not be required to submit documentation for two (2) hours of paid leave.
+C. The parties agree that on all City holidays, unit employees whose regularly assigned work week consists of 4 10 shifts, shall not be required to submit documentation for 2 hours of paid leave.

-Unit members shall be allowed a vacation buyout twice per calendar year, by notifying the Department head in writing of such intent during the month of either October or April, to be paid on the last paycheck of November and May.
-The total annual buyout is up to a maximum of eighty (80) hours taken in no more than forty (40) hour increments, after the employee has accumulated a minimum of one-hundred seventy-five (175) hours and has used forty (40) hours of vacation/comp-time during the calendar year.
+Unit employees shall be allowed a vacation buyout twice per calendar year, by notifying the Department payroll staff in writing of such intent during the month of either October or April, to be paid on the last paycheck of November and May.
+The total annual buyout is up to a maximum of 80 hours taken in no more than 40 hour increments, after the employee has accumulated a minimum of 175 hours and has used 40 hours of vacation/comp-time during the calendar year.